-- Target Social/environmental Impact for Impact Investment portfolio: Significant: >/ = to 4 on BayTrust's Impact Assessment Framework (see Appendix A). - Target Financial Return for Impact Investment portfolio: mid-point of NZ 10year Treasury Risk Free Rate (currently 2.79%) and the BayTrust's long term net portfolio return target (currently 5.0%) = net 3.9% which recognises the additional community impact associated with impact investments - updated annually as part of the Trust's SIPO and SAA review; - Target Financial Risk for Impact Investment portfolio: Risk of permanent loss of investment = Low as determined by BayTrust's Impact Investment Financial Risk Matrix (see Appendix B);
+- Target social/environmental impact for impact investment portfolio: Significant: >/ = to 8 on BayTrust's Impact Assessment Framework (see Appendix A). - Target financial return for impact investment portfolio now that the portfolio is comparatively larger and more diversified is set to match the mainstream portfolio long term return target (5.00%).
+This rate is updated annually as part of the Trust's SIPO and SAA review. - Target financial risk for impact investment portfolio: Risk of permanent loss of investment = Low as determined by BayTrust's impact investment financial risk matrix (see Appendix B).

-For investments that fit the criteria for the \$1m SES allocation (i.e., \$250,000 or under in value) it is accepted the risk profile may be higher, and the return target lower.
+For investments that fit the criteria for the \$1m SES allocation (i.e. \$500,000 or under in value) it is accepted the risk profile may be higher, and the return target lower.